ThatXliner/Significant-files/PYTHON_STYLE.md

 ### Filler statements

 TD;DR: First off, this section is short.
 Second, just use `...` if you need to fill something in later.
-Use `pass` if you don't intend to fill it in
+Use `pass` if you don't intend to fill it in.

 The ellipsis (`...`) and the `pass` statement are the two main filler statements in python.
 The golden rule is to use the ellipsis in statements you are planning to fill in later whereas you use `pass` for areas you are not planning to fill.